Built,

 Fireplace Nook at the End of the Long Bar

-Steps Up to the Dining Room
+Steps Leading Up to the Dining Room

 Dining